Mattresses for heavy people: A comprehensive guide

 Latex

-Latex is a natural material that comes from the sap of rubber trees.
-Like memory foam, latex conforms to the body and distributes weight evenly.
-It provides excellent pressure relief and support.
-But while memory foam slowly recovers to its original shape, latex recovers almost immediately.
-It has a bouncier feel, making it much easier for heavier individuals to change sleeping positions.
+Latex is a natural material derived from the sap of rubber trees.
+Like memory foam, latex conforms well to body shape and distributes weight evenly.
+But while memory foam regains its shape slowly, latex recovers almost immediately.
+Its bouncier feel makes it much easier to turn over in bed.

-Hybrid mattresses
+Hybrid

 Final thoughts